-Create an Amazon EC2 Security Group
+8.3.6 Create an Amazon EC2 Security Group

 Go to the AWS EC2 Console and select "Security Groups" in the left sidebar.
 Click the "Create Security Group" button.
-Name it bigchaindb.
-The description probably doesn't matter; you can also put bigchaindb for that.
+You can name it whatever you like.
+(Notes: The default name in the example AWS deployment configuration file is bigchaindb.
+We had problems with names containing dashes.)
+The description should be something to help you remember what the security group is for.